-The Story: The Edge Travel Trailer
+The Edge Travel Trailer

 As the seasons started to shift, the ocean turned a bit brisk for what a 3:2 wetsuit comfortably supports, and our mail hold extension was nearing the point of possibly being returned to sender, it was decided to take a brief regrouping back home.
 The weeds creeped above the fence line, prepping our house nicely for Halloween.
 The puppy’s kiddy pool was filled with some of the rains the home had seen in our absence.
 But other than that, our stationary suburban life was very much the same as we had left it.